 If there's one key rule you take away from our guide on how to use self-tanner, it’s that pre-tanner prep is crucial for an even application.
 Here’s the lowdown on skin prep for tanning.Step 1: Exfoliate the night before

 Celebrity makeup artist Sir John recommends exfoliating the night before applying self-tanner.
-Doing so can help remove a buildup of impurities and dead surface cells to reveal smooth skin.
+Doing so helps remove any buildup of impurities and dead surface cells to reveal smooth skin.
 The smoother your skin, the easier your application will be, so don’t skimp on this part of your self-tanning routine.

-While your skin is still damp from cleansing, apply moisturizer to hydrate your skin.
-Blend all over your face and body, and pay extra attention to areas where skin tends to be thicker or rougher, like your hands, knees, elbows, and ankles.
+While your skin is still damp from cleansing, moisturize with a lotion or cream.
+Blend it all over your face and body, paying extra attention to areas where skin tends to be thicker or rougher, like your hands, knees, elbows, and ankles.
 Skipping this step is a common mistake people make when first learning how to apply self-tanner and can result in an uneven application.
-These areas tend to soak up excess self-tanner, so be sure to moisturize thoroughly to avoid unwanted dark patches.
+These areas tend to soak up excess self-tanner, but moisturizing thoroughly helps avoid any pesky dark patches.

 How to Apply Self-Tanner

 After following the self-tan prep tips above, it’s officially time to learn how to fake a tan.
 Follow these guidelines on the best way to apply self-tanner and you’ll be, quite literally, golden!

 Step 1: Make sure your skin is dry

 If your skin is still damp from moisturizing, hold off for a few minutes before applying your self-tanner.
 The product applies more evenly on dry skin.